pluralsh/documentation/pages/how-to/set-up/rbac.md

     name: michael@example.com
 ```

 To add the specific user `michael@example.com` identified by that email to the RBAC rules.
+For the purposes of this tutorial you will need to manually add the user to the Group created above by navigating to Settings > User Managment > Groups going to https://{you-console-instance}/settings/user-management/groups.
+Find the Edit Members tab in the group and add your member.

 ## Define a GlobalService to sync the rbac fleet-wide